mozilla/application-services/components/support/nimbus-cli/README.md

 - `ADB_PATH` the path to `adb`.
 - `NIMBUS_URL` the URL to the RemoteSettings server; a default is supplied.
 - `NIMBUS_URL_STAGE` the URL to the staging RemoteSettings server; a default is supplied.
+- `NIMBUS_MANIFEST_CACHE` the directory where remote Feature Manifests are cached.
+A temp directory is used as default.